 Before migrating domains to Amazon’s Route53, we should first make sure we properly understand how DNS works

-The Domain Name System provides mapping between human readable names (like www.amazon.com) and their associated IP addresses (like 184.108.40.206).
-How DNS works can be best compared to a phone book where you look up the phone numbers listed by easier-to-remember names.
+The DNS provides mapping between human-readable names (like www.amazon.com) and their associated IP addresses (like 126.96.36.199).
+DNS can be best compared to a phone book where you look up the phone numbers listed by easier-to-remember names.
 DNS comes under the application layer protocol.

-A user types “www.amazon.com” in his browser, which then queries the Domain Name System server for amazon.com’s IP addresses.
-DNS servers return Amazon’s address so the browser can request data from Amazon’s web host, which returns the elements necessary to build their home page in the local browser.
+A user types www.amazon.com in his browser, which then queries the DNS server for amazon.com’s IP addresses.
+The servers return Amazon’s address so the browser can request data from Amazon’s web host, which returns the elements necessary to build their home page in the local browser.

-A domain name is human readable name – like amazon.com – that we type in a web browser URL field.
+A domain name is a human-readable name—like amazon.com—that we type in a web browser URL field.
 The Internet Corporation for Assigned Names and Numbers (ICANN) manages these domain names

 Top Level Domain (TLD)